Asset Protection and Discretionary Trusts

 While the enquiry as to whether a disposition to a trust is illusory depends upon the terms of the trust, in some jurisdictions, the context of the formation of the trust goes to determining whether the trust exists and thus, whether transfers of assets to the trust are effective.
 Where the context suggests that there was no common intention to transfer ownership and control of the assets to the trustee despite the formation of the trust through an executed trust deed, the trust deed may be regarded as a sham and the trust may fail.
 So, for example, where the settlor at all times regards the assets within a trust as his own and intends despite the trust to retain ultimate control over them, there is a risk that a court may regard the trust as a pretence to mislead other people and thus, invalidate the trust on the basis that the trust deed is a sham.

-It will be readily apparent from the foregoing that setting up a discretionary trust is not, by itself, likely to achieve asset protection objectives.
+It will be readily apparent from the foregoing that setting up a discretionary trust requires a level of sophistication to achieve asset protection objectives.
+Drawing upon the expertise of our lawyers at our affiliated law firm, Timothy Loh LLP, we can help you to meet these objectives.

-Timing will have an impact on the extent to which these objectives can be met, both in terms of when the trust is established and when assets are injected into the trust.
-Where timing is unfavourable, consideration must be given to whether there are ways to compensate.
-For example, in a family trust, if the desire is to protect the assets from distribution to a spouse of a child, consideration may be given to the type of interest the child may have in the trust, the circumstances in which distributions are made to the child and the type of distribution made to the child.
-Even where timing is favourable, consideration should be given to how to avoid future timing issues if it is desired that further assets be placed into the trust.
+For example, in a family trust, if the desire is to protect the assets from distribution to a spouse of a child, we can look at the type of interest the child may have in the trust, the circumstances in which distributions are made to the child and the type of distribution made to the child as may be necessary or prudent.